 Uppiliappan Temple In Thanjavur Tamil Nadu

-Uppiliappan Temple, also known as Thiruvinnagar Temple, is a renowned Hindu temple located in the Thanjavur district of Tamil Nadu, India.
-The temple is dedicated to Lord Vishnu and holds great significance among devotees due to its ancient history, architectural beauty, and religious importance.
+Uppiliappan Temple, also referred to as Thiruvinnagar Temple, is a renowned Hindu temple positioned within the Thanjavur district of Tamil Nadu, India.
+The temple is devoted to Lord Vishnu and holds splendid significance amongst devotees because of its historic history, architectural beauty, and non secular significance.

 The full details of Uppiliappan Temple:-